sherouk/javascript-projects/automate-sms/readme.md

-Automate SMS Message
+Automated SMS Message

-This program uses the free Twilio service to generate a personalized, automated text message to any phone number.
+This program uses Twilio's free messaging service to generate a personalized, automated text message to any phone number.

+Tools: Python, Twilio